+96. In assesing her performance the Applicant's supervisors

+mere 15 days before the end of the calendar year.
+This discucessionedon unsubstantized allegations of some JMOC staff memberssaid to have been received in December 20.10

-- 98. Undue weight was laced upon these allegations in giving the Applicanta less than favourable assessment.
-The PRA is along assessment process and it is clear that her supervisor failed toonside the performance for the first nine to ten months of 2010. - 99.
-The rebuttal process wassso flawed and deprived the Applicant of due process protections.
-In addition it derviewing the Applicant the Rebuttal Renel interviewed six other people ut refused to allow the Applicant put forward any witnesses on her behalf.
-The Panel failednterview any staff members who worked closely with the Applicant and offered the Applicant no opportunity to respond to any of the statements of the other interviewees as she was the first to be interviewed. - 100.
-All but two of those interviewed were based in Copenhagen and thed lit or no interaction with the Applican Out of the two JMOC staff interviewed, one was unhappy about the state of his contract and the other worked out of the Jericho office where hemana end a standalone project and was not actively engaged in office wide operations. - 101.
-Although the Applicantsubmitted key evidence to the ebbutal Panel and despite assurances that it would come back to her, esceived no response and no further feedback eforebeing informed by PMP that heroverall performance rating had been upheld Beyond this, the Panel chose to discount relevant information including the letter of support from JMOC personnel as well as the anonymous survey conducted the 20 members of staff whom the Applicant directly supervised. - 102 Ultimately, the final conclusion of the Applicant's 2010 PRA is irrational.
-UNOPS clearly failed to tollow its own rules and regulations of the United Nations.
-The Applicant performed well as JMOC director especially in a new rollwithout any support from her supervisors in one of the most difficult duty stations.
+98. Undue weight wap-laceduponthese allegation in giving the Applicanta less than favourable assessment.
+The PRA is alongegarassessment process and it is clearthat her supervisor failed toonside ther performance for the first nine to ten months of 2010.

+99. The rebuttal process wassso flawed and deprived the Applicant of due process protections.
+In addition interviewing the Applicant Rebuttal Renel interviewed six other peoplaut refused to allow the Applicant put forward any witnesses on her behalf.
+The Panel failed numbers who worked closely with the Applicant and offered the Applicant no opportunity to respond to any of the statements offered by the other interviewees as she was the first to be interviewed.

+100. All but two of those interviewed were based in Copenhagen and thed lit or no interaction with the ApplicanDut of the two JMOC staff interviewed, one was unhappy about the state of his contract and the other worked out of the Jericho office where hemanaged a standalone project and was not actively engaged in officewide operations.

+101. Although the Applicantsubmitted key evidence to the ebbutal Panel and despite assurances that it would come back to herresceived no response and no further feedbackeforebeing informed by PMP that heroverall performance rating had been upheld Beyond this, the Panel chose to discount relevant information including the letter of support from JMOC personnel as well as the anonymous survey conducted of the 20 members of staff whom the Applicant directly supervised.

+102 Ultimately, the final conclusion of the Applicant's 2010 PRA is irrational.
+UNOPS clearly failed to follow its own rules and regulation and the fundamental principles of the United Nations.
+The Applicant performed well as JMOC director especially in a new rolevithout any support from her supervisors in one of the most difficult duty stations.

-The Applicant pays the Tribunal to order the Repondent compensate herfor moral injury, emotional distress and the violation of her due process rights.
-The Applicant also prays the Tribunal to order that the rebuttal process be renewed and completed in full mpliance of her due process rights.
+103. The Applicant pays the Tribunal to order the Repondent to compensate herfor moral injury, emotional distress and the violation of her due process rights.
+The Applicant also prays the Tribunal to order that the rebuttal process be renewed and completed in furthermolecular function for the due process rights.